Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-BZWw9qXGT0o.md

 ### Transcript

-> um can you make biomass burners automated no we can make them but we're not gonna take that in the game no you can't yeah
+> can you make biomass burners automated no we can make them but we're not gonna take that in the game no you can't yeah